gl051/engineering-leadership-journal/README.md

-# engineering-leadership-journal
+# Engineering Leadership Journal

-A journal for Engineering Leaders
+A collection of notes and thoughts about Engineering Leadership.